teebes/tango-core/README.rst

 Tango targets users who are:

+* application developers who need a clean JSON feed from upstream sources.
+* backend developers who have to reuse data from the wild.
 * template developers who implement mobile website designs.
-* application developers who need a clean JSON feed from upstream sources.
-* backend developers who source data for mobile websites.
 * client developers who'd like to manage their own templates.

 Tango supports activities of:

 * developing templates in a sandbox environment.
-* sourcing site data from a mashup of sources, and building tools without any concern for web details.
+* sourcing site data from a mashup of sources, and building tools without any concern for request/response details.

 Tango completely separates site content from it's templates.
 Template developers work in a ``templates`` directory with pure Jinja2 templates and a